DEI banner image

 The Connecticut Legal Community’s Diversity & Inclusion Pledge & Plan

 The Pledge and Plan brings together legal leaders in the state to enhance diversity and inclusion in the Connecticut legal community.
-Connecticut legal organizations can sign a pledge to create more diverse and inclusive environments and be apart of a collective plan to achieve this goal.
+Connecticut legal organizations can sign a pledge to be a part of a collective plan to achieve the goals of equity and inclusion.
+The 2025 update to the Pledge and Plan will be released soon.

 Learn More